 The next step includes determining if any of these assets are not going to be maintained by your operation.
 You would then decrease the total VEUs and hours by that amount to determine the remaining in-house workload demand.

-You must then determine how many hours you can expect your technicians to account for each year.
+You must then determine how many hours technicians can account for each year.
 Assuming a full-time fleet technician with no other responsibilities, start with the standard number of available work hours and then subtract other activities.

-For information on staffing the rest of your fleet organization, be sure to watch the full presentation at government-fleet.com/elearning, starting at the 15:02 mark.
+For information on staffing the rest of your fleet organization, watch the full presentation at government-fleet.com/elearning, starting at the 15:02 mark.

 Improving Business Processes

-The goal of improving your business processes is to reduce waste, improve quality, reduce effort, decrease cost, and/or improve the customer experience.
+The goals of improving your business processes are to reduce waste, improve quality, reduce effort, decrease cost, and/or improve the customer experience.

 “It’ll be fairly easy to pinpoint which of your business processes need improvement, as they’ll probably be items either your fleet customers or staff are regularly complaining about or dreading having to do, or there’ll be things you know yourself that are much more difficult than need to be or take too long,” explained Canton.

-A few examples of areas ripe for improvement include procurement (having multi-year contracts with suppliers, piggy-backing existing contracts, blanket purchase orders or contracts); PM parts kits (prepared by parts specialist based on PM schedule for the day); PM checklists and detailed instructions (defines optimal order of operation); and policies and procedures (helps to curtail “brain drain”).
+A few examples of areas ripe for improvement include procurement (having multi-year contracts with suppliers, piggy-backing existing contracts, blanket purchase orders or contracts); PM parts kits (prepared by a parts specialist based on PM schedule for the day); and PM checklists with detailed instructions (defines optimal order of operation).

 Here are a few traditional process improvement approaches that may work for your operation: